 Hummus is a middle eastern wonder of an appetizer or dip that comes together in a few minutes.
 It has few ingredients, but chickpeas and tahini (a slightly bitter paste made from sesame seeds) are a must.

 Some say that the secret to creaminess is a good food processor and peeling the garbanzo beans, one by one, but I hardly ever do that.
-In this version the avocados add so much creaminess that you are safe in that area.

 - Tahini: is a sesame paste that gives the hummus that distinct smoky flavor.
-It's found in many grocery stores, middle eastern markets and online.
+It's found in many grocery stores, middle eastern markets, and online.

 - Lemon juice: it adds some necessary acidity and is used freshly squeezed.

-- Olive oil: use the best brand you can afford as the flavor is a big part of this homemade hummus.
+- Olive oil: use the best brand you can afford, as the flavor is a big part of this homemade hummus.

 Choosing avocados